 The best phonics lessons I have witnessed make every second count.
 That means being fully prepared; no wasted time fiddling with resources or whiteboards, having ready a differentiated bank of decodable words, and implementing a prearranged seating plan which facilitates support for those children who are struggling.

-Phonics Hero’s Superhero School is designed to make the planning and organising of your phonics lesson easy.
+Phonics Hero’s click-and-go Phonics Lessons are designed to make the planning and organising of your phonics lesson easy.
 Included is 3,500 decodable words, 1,000 nonsense words and 1,000 decodable sentences – all with video, audio and picture support.
 It’s designed to free teachers up for what they do best – teaching!
 Check out how it works:

-If you’d like to start a 30 day trial of Superhero School, sign up for a Teacher Account (Superhero School is currently only in Playing with Sounds, so choose that order).
+If you’d like to start a 30-day trial of no-prep Phonics Lessons, sign up for a Teacher Account (Phonics Lessons are currently only in Playing with Sounds, so choose that order).

 Firstly, here is a Word template of this phonics lesson structure for you to use.
 It follows this routine: